redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 *

-Useful service logs on the `tripleo` virtual machine:
+Logs and configuration files have been fetched to the `workspace/results/` directory.
+Some useful ones are from:

-* `/var/log/containers/ironic/deploy/` contains `tar.gz` files for each infrastructure node
-  workflow, which internally contain the `journal` of the installation process
+* TripleO: `/var/log/containers/ironic/deploy/` contains `tar.gz` files for each infrastructure node workflow, which internally contain the `journal` of the installation process

 TODO

+/var/lib/mistral/overcloud/ansible.log

 hypervisor/tripleo/openstack baremetal node undeploy compute-0